Country Music Star Eric Paslay Talks Life With T1D

 Tell us about your podcast.
 Where did the idea come from?
 What was production like?

 In each episode, I think people will learn a lot more of everybody’s story, and that even though we all have our own story, we all are connected.
-And that [T1D] is manageable — there are so many tools and it’s a great time to be surviving diabetes.
+And that [T1D] is manageable—there are so many tools and it’s a great time to be surviving diabetes.
 I’m excited.
-We just recorded the last one and it’s been a lot of fun hanging out with other Type 1 diabetics and sharing stories, and hopefully people come along for the ride and listen to us talk about ourselves.
+We just recorded the last one and it’s been a lot of fun hanging out with other people with type 1 diabetes and sharing stories, and hopefully people come along for the ride and listen to us talk about ourselves.

 I will say I am more comfortable behind a guitar or singing on stage.
 The podcast was brand new to me, sitting there going, “So I’m going to talk, right?
 We’re just talking together?”
 We had a blast on the set of Blackbird Studio in Nashville, a studio that I’ve recorded a lot of music at.